RV owners should consider carefully the pros and cons of renting out their RVs.

 - Damage – The number one issue for most RV owners and RV rental companies is damage, which tends to happen when novice RV renters move the RV from point A to point B. Let’s face it, backing up a big box isn’t easy, even for the most experienced driver.

-- Wear, tear, and Mileage – More use is going to take its toll on everything, especially the mechanical parts.
+- Wear, tear, and mileage – More use is going to take its toll on your RV, especially the mechanical parts.
 You can’t hand someone the keys and then expect them not to use it.
 You can expect over 1,000 miles per trip, given national averages.
 At 8 rentals per year, that’s 8,000 extra miles.
 How will that affect value?
 Something to consider

 - Time and effort – Nothing in life is free or easy.
-It takes time to advertise for, screen, and vett your renters.
+It takes time to advertise for, screen, and vet your renters.
 The rewards come after the work has been done.

-Of course there are other pros and cons to renting your RV and sharing with others.
+Of course there are other pros and cons to renting your RV.
 The financial benefits are huge, but the satisfaction of sharing your RV with a family who is going camping for the first time can also be very rewarding.

-The biggest downside that most RV owners see in renting out their RV is the damage, and this is a legitimate reason for not sharing.
+The biggest downside that most RV owners see in renting out their RVs is the damage, and this is a legitimate reason for not sharing.
 Do you really want someone else driving your rig?
-Of course this question also goes a long with, “I don’t want someone else sleeping in my bed”.
-Of course you realize that hotel beds sleep thousands of guests each year.
-Ever stayed in a hotel?
+Of course this question also goes along with, “I don’t want someone else sleeping in my bed”.
+If you find yourself facing these concerns, consider how a hotel works.
+Odds are you’ve stayed in a hotel before, and hotel beds sleep thousands of guests each year.

-As for damage, it’s real and it’s going to happen.
-Ask any RV rental company and they will tell you it’s their number one issue and why any successful RV rental company also has good insurance and a repair shop.
+As for damage, this is a real concern and it’s likely to happen.
+Ask any RV rental company and they will tell you it’s their number one issue.
+This is why any successful RV rental company also has good insurance and a repair shop.